-Directors’ College, now in its twenty-second year, is the nation’s premier executive education program for directors and senior executives of publicly traded firms.
+Directors’ College, now in its twenty-fourth year, is the nation’s premier executive education program for directors and senior executives of publicly traded firms.

 At Directors’ College, participants engage with leading CEOs, directors, regulators, jurists, and scholars on a rigorous and balanced examination of a broad range of issues that confront modern boards, including the board’s role in business strategy, CEO succession, techniques for controlling legal liability, challenges posed by activist investors, boardroom dynamics, and contemporary issues including the state of the macroeconomy, the politicization of the corporation, and emerging ransomware and cybersecurity threats.Learn More

 The Directors Consortium offers corporate board members the benefit of a research-based, comprehensive approach to the complex decisions they must make.
 Faculty members from the Stanford Graduate School of Business, the Stanford Law School, the University of Chicago Booth School of Business, and the Tuck School of Business at Dartmouth harness their knowledge, research, and expertise to provide a dynamic, cross-disciplinary executive program.Learn More